tdv/imgo/README.md

-# ImGo is a service written in Go to download, convert and distribute downloaded images.
+# ImGo is an image service written in Go.

 # Introduction
 ImGo might be considered like an ambiguous abbreviation for “Images in Go” or “I'm going to learn GoLang” (your choice).
 The major purpose of the service is to be fast for getting stored images rather fast uploading.

 # Features
-- Uploading images
-- Getting images
+- Upload, download and convert images
-- Converting images to the one common format
-- Supported storages: PostgreSQL, MySQL
-- Supported caches: Redis, Memcached
+- Supported: PostgreSQL, MySQL, Redis, Memcached
-- Supported image converter: ImageMagick based, standard library based on 'image' package
+- Based on: ImageMagick and Go standard library

 # OS and Compiller
 The project was built with Go 1.18 on Ubuntu 20.04.
 Hopefully, the project will be able to build within other OS and compiler version.